BEDFORD,

 16281, 2nd Battalion, Northamptonshire Regiment.
 Died of wounds

 Monday 14th August 1916 in France & Flanders.
 Age 21.
-Born
+Born Bedford,

-Bedford, enlisted Kettering, Northamptonshire.
-Adopted son of
+enlisted Kettering, Northamptonshire.
+Adopted son of Frank and Kate

-de Calais, France.
-Grave I. J. 55.
+France.
+Grave I. J. 55. |

 KEECH